makersacademy/takeaway-challenge/README.md

 Questions/Issues
 ------------------
+1. Code is working but could not finish tests

-1. How can I / should I test the funcationality of Twilio with RSpec?
+2. How can I / should I test the funcationality of Twilio with RSpec?

+3. How can I test for 'puts' in methods?